oopanuga/oopanuga.github.io/_posts/2014-11-28-Jurassic-Park.md

 It all starts with a park drive, he goes to visit it with the other visitors, separate cars.

-On the program tour Gennaro rides in the same car as CEO grand kids Lex and Tim Murphy.
+On the program tour Gennaro rides in the same car as the CEO's grand kids Lex and Tim Murphy.
 They have a show where they're suppose to see a T. rex eating a goat, but the Tyrannosaurus doesn't appear at all.

-With a storm coming the group headed back in the cars to the Visitor Center but the power was shut off by the Software developer and the cars stopped in front of the Tyrannosaurus Paddock where Gennaro, Lex, and Tim watched in horror as the T. rex ate the goat it was supposed to eat earlier.
+With a storm coming, the group headed back in the cars to the Visitor Center but the power was shut off by the Software developer and the cars stopped in front of the Tyrannosaurus Paddock where Gennaro, Lex, and Tim watched in horror as the T. rex ate the goat it was supposed to eat earlier.

 Gennaro runs out of the car and into a bathroom nearby and sits frightfully on a toilet.